 UNO Game Tips and Tricks

-Here are a few strategies to win Uno:
+Here are a few tips and tricks to win the Uno card game:

 Understand the Cards